Stegacite/stegacite/README.md

 COORDINATION (command and control, communications), and SECURITY (privacy, stealth, withholding information from the enemy, perhaps with a touch of confidence that information will not be used against one).
 Given this understanding, the relationship and boundaries of the hexagrams became much clearer, at least in a very "Yang"-heavy interpretation.
 Perhaps these ideas would help to improve accuracy of recovery of information from this system - it is still experimental and
 I can't say how well the information is preserved.
+I have a little rat's nest of notes in a [LibreOffice spreadsheet](https://github.com/Stegacite/stegacite/blob/main/FEARING%20SYMPATHY%20Matrix%20with%20lengthy%20notes%20on%20derivation.ods) (it also works in Excel with some griping)

 ## Advanced social usages ##
 In SOUTH Matrix, every word in the table starts with a different four letters - ONLY those count.